We cannot solve our problems with the same thinking we used when we created them. ― Albert Einstein.

-Being a part of an organisation has always been an overwhelming and exciting experience for the employees.
-Some people seek new challenges in their job while others try to play it safe.
-During the job life-cycle, from the start of orientation to leaving a job we always learn new things and gain skills.
-Skills that make us better at our job and make us more experienced through learning.
+Being a part of an organization has always been an overwhelming and exciting experience for the employees.
+During the job life-cycle, from the start of orientation to leaving a job learning new things and gaining skills has always been a part of it.

 Well, learning is all good until and unless a situation arises that halts your learning process.
-Situations often referred to as the problems we face at work.
-If at one moment we taste success then at another instance we tend to get stuck in problems.
+Conditions like this are often referred to as the problems we face at work.

-If you are not sure about it then don’t worry, this article is about all the problem-solving skills that you can acquire.
+If you are not sure about it, don’t worry; this article is about all the problem-solving skills you can get.

 What defines a problem-solving skill?

-A problem can be defined as a situation that prevents us from achieving the goals that we have set for ourselves.
+A problem can be defined as a situation that prevents us from achieving the goals we have set for ourselves.
 It can be anything from financial, personal to work-related.
-Problems can arise anywhere and any activity that helps to eliminate our problem is defined as problem-solving.
+Problems can arise anywhere, and any activity that helps to end our problem results in problem-solving.